mrfrito1/Melody-Generator/README.md

 Example
 An example generated melody is provided in generated_melody.mid using the default settings.

-Acknowledgments
-This project is based on the work of [Author Name], available at [GitHub Repository Link].
 .

 Feel free to modify the contents to fit your project and add any additional sections or information you find relevant.